Plants

 Bear’s garlic, Allium ursinum L.

-Bear's garlic, Allium ursinum - also known as wild garlic - is the little brother of the garlic we so love in the kitchen.
-Outwardly, they have some things in…
+Bear's garlic, Allium ursinum - also known as wild garlic - is an indigenous brother of garlic.
+Outwardly they have some things in common, yet they do not look quite…

 Read more